How PAT Testing in Offices Keeps Your Workplace Safe

 While all staff should be vigilant, the ultimate responsibility lies with the employer or duty holder.
 They must arrange proper appliance testing and repairs.
 However, every employee has a role in spotting visual defects and reporting them quickly.

-Regular PAT testing provides peace of mind that your office equipment is safe.
-Don’t run the risk of outdated testing.
 Want to do PAT Testing in your office?
 Or want to do PAT Testing courses for doing it yourself?
 Contact PAT Training Now today to discuss your electrical safety obligations.
-Our experts can advise on implementing a PAT testing regime for your business and how to save money every year in your PAT testing needs.

 Author: IAN COX TechIOSH, TMIET

-IAN Cox Professional PAT Trainer | PAT Training Now
+Senior Trainer at PAT Training Now

 Ian is a time served Health and Safety professional.
 He teaches Health and Safety, Electrical Safety and also offers health and safety consultancy.
 He runs a successful training company which has been growing for over 16 years.

-10 Benefits of PAT Testing
+Importance of PAT Testing in office

-In-House PAT Testing Courses
+In-House PAT

-Stay there, we will bring the course to you.
+Stay there, we will bring

-Open Local PAT Testing Courses
+Open Local

-We have over 20 PAT course locations around the UK.
+We have over 20 PAT course

 Online Live PAT Testing Courses